Chicago IT Support & Cyber Security | Forward Technologies

 Adoption is up, but enforcement remains low.
 Estimates show that while more than 30 percent of domains have added DMARC over the past two years, fewer than a third are using policies like quarantine or reject.
 Most records are set to “none,” which enables monitoring but provides no actual protection against domain impersonation.
 It’s a good first step, but without enforcement, DMARC doesn’t prevent malicious email from being delivered.
 [Read more…]

-Filed Under: Blog, Cybersecurity Tagged With: cybersecurity 2025, DKIM, DMARC, domain spoofing, email authentication, email deliverability, email security, phishing prevention, secure email protocols, SPF
+Filed Under: Blog, Cybersecurity Tagged With: cybersecurity 2025, DKIM, DMARC, DNS configuration, domain spoofing, email authentication, email security, Forward Technologies, phishing protection, secure email, SPF

 Microsoft Plugs One Secure Boot Flaw While Leaving Another Wide Open